Heijix/nut-lang/nut-doc/sphinx/doc/Grammar.rst

  - DIGIT19
  - STRING
  - NAME
- - ID_ALIAS
  - \_DIGIT (this one is a rule, not a token)
  - \_STD_CHAR

-Note : May STRING, NAME and ID_ALIAS are not tokens at the beginning, but it will be useful, if we transform them as tokens before parsing...
+Note : May STRING, NAME are not tokens at the beginning, but it will be useful, if we transform them as tokens before parsing...
 Or you can keep them as rules, it is the choice of the programemr, but at the state of the first lexer, it is not consider as tokens...

 Ignorable characters
 --------------------